performancecopilot/pcp/docs/UAG/TimeSeriesQuerying.rst

 PCP Grafana Plugin
 ********************

-The PCP Redis Grafana datasource from the PCP Grafana plugin queries the fast, scalable time series capabilities provided by the **pmseries** functionality.
+The PCP Key Server Grafana datasource from the PCP Grafana plugin queries the fast, scalable time series capabilities provided by the **pmseries** functionality.
 It is intended to query historical data across multiple hosts and supports filtering based on labels.
 This data source also provides a native interface between `Grafana <https://grafana.com/>`_ and
 `Performance Co-Pilot <https://pcp.io>`_ (PCP), allowing PCP metric data to be presented in Grafana panels, such as graphs, tables, heatmaps, etc. Under the hood, the data source makes REST API query requests to the PCP `pmproxy(1) <https://man7.org/linux/man-pages/man1/pmproxy.1.html>`_ service, which can be running either locally or on a remote host.
-The pmproxy daemon can be local or remote and uses the Redis time-series database (local or remote) for persistent storage.
+The pmproxy daemon can be local or remote and uses a key-value server (local or remote) for persistent storage.

 For more information on PCP Grafana Plugin, visit `PCP Grafana Plugin Documentation <https://grafana-pcp.readthedocs.io/en/latest/index.html#>`_ .